By Annie B. Bond

 The biggest dangers in wet-washing wool?
 Shrinking and felting.
 These are caused by two things:

 - Agitating, twisting and wringing wet wool or silk causes the fibers to contract, causing the garment to shrink.

 - Washing the fabric with an alkaline material that has a pH much above 8 (a neutral pH is 7) can harm wool and silk because they are acidic materials.
 Avoid borax, washing soda, or ammonia; these are alkaline materials, as are some soaps.

 How to safely wet-wash wool

 Hand washing your wool and silk in water and a neutral-pH soap is called wet-washing, and it can be very successful.
-The pashmina shawl shown in the picture, above, was a gift to me and is made of 55 percent pashmina wool and 45 percent silk.
+My favorite pashmina shawl, a gift to me, is made of 55 percent pashmina wool and 45 percent silk.
 This is just one of many wool and silk pieces of clothing I wet-wash.

 - Use a laundry soap or detergent that has a neutral or acidic pH.

 - The water temperature when washing wool and silk should be 100F.

 - Gently swirl the wool in the water, then rinse and press water out.